5 till 5 June 2018

 Rosie Heinrich (UK born, Amsterdam based) uses audio material from recorded conversations as a medium to explore the constructs of self-storytelling, belief, reality and (spoken or wordless) language.
 Unpacking forms of narration, these methods result in audio and video works, performances, artist books, photographs and installations.

 Heinrich is currently a fellow of THIRD Cycle Research Group at the DAS Graduate School.
 She received her Master in Fine Arts at the Dutch Art Institute, where she was also member of the research collective APRC.
 Her works have been shown, among others, at Cycle Music and Art Festival (Kópavogur, IS), PuntWG (Amsterdam), A Tale of a Tub (Rotterdam), Art Rotterdam, and Veem House for Performance (Amsterdam).
 During 2015–2016 she was artist in resident for nine months at SÍM, The Association for Icelandic Visual Artists, in Reykjavík and on location, where she began her long-term project centred around the Icelandic Crash: We always need heroes.
-Her upcoming artist book of the same title will be published by Fw:Books.
+Coinciding with the ten-year anniversary of the Crash, her artist book of the same title was published by Fw:Books in September 2018.
 For more about Rosie Heinrich see: www.rosieheinrich.info

 Between 6 – 9 September 2018 Rosie Heinrich’s work will be part of the Beetsterzwaag Triennial, a festival for visual art that occurs every three years and is organized by Kunsthuis SYB.